atl-jugheads/atl-jugheads.github.io/readme.md

 * Work with data.
 * Teach math, science, or engineering.
-* Publish, present, or share your work to others.
+* Publish, present, or share their work with others.
 * Interested in open source software even in the slightest.

-Callisto Day can show you a world of ways to explore and communicate the topics that are important to you, starting with nothing more than a web browser or text editor.
+Callisto Day can present a world of ways to explore and communicate the topics that are important to you, starting with nothing more than a web browser or text editor.